kailash19961996/kailash19961996/README.md

 ### Artisty
 **Reimagining E-shopping experience with AI Agents powered by LangChain, deployed on AWS.**
-Artisty is a full‑stack, multi‑agent platform hosted on AWS that transforms how people explore and purchase art.
-It solves the frustration of clunky filters by enabling natural conversations that surface the right pieces instantly.
-With intelligent search and real‑time gallery actions, it delivers a vision of seamless, personalized art discovery..
+Artisty is a full-stack AI-Agent platform hosted on AWS that reimagines how people explore and purchase art.
+Instead of clunky filters or endless scrolling, Artisty deploys intelligent agents that act like a personal curator.
+These agents understand natural conversation, interpret intent, and take real actions in real time — from searching inventory and navigating the gallery to opening quick-views, managing your cart, and guiding checkout.
 Try it yourself at [www.artisty.shop](https://www.artisty.shop)